HorizonCamera/HorizonSDK-iOS/README.md

 * A simple view controller that makes integrating the SDK to your app really easy.
 * Access to the video buffer so that it can be further processed or live streamed using other libraries.

-In order to use Horizon SDK on your app, you have to register for an account at [https://horizon.camera/sdk](https://horizon.camera/sdk), create an app and receive your API key.
+In order to use Horizon SDK on your app, you have to receive an API key by [contacting us](https://horizon.camera/sdk/).
 The provided sample apps contain their own API keys.

-The library can be used on devices running iOS version 7.1 or higher.
-You can build your application using Xcode 6 or higher.
+The library can be used on devices running iOS version 8 or higher.
+You can build your application using the latest Xcode.

 For more information take a look at the [Installation](https://horizon.camera/static/sdk/docs/docs/documentation-static/Installation%20Guide.html) and [Quick Start](https://horizon.camera/static/sdk/docs/docs/documentation-static/Quick%20Start.html) guides of the [documentation](https://horizon.camera/sdk/docs/).